eigmax/Ziren/docs/src/design/chips/flow-ctrl.md

 ### Major Constraints

-We use the fllowing key constraints to validate the jump chip:
+We use the following key constraints to validate the jump chip:

 - Instruction Validity
   - Exactly one jump instruction flag must be active per row: